WiDS-Texas-2021/wids-texas-2021.github.io/README.md

 ### Sponsors

-Please get in touch for more info.
+Please contact us for more info at widstexas2021@gmail.com

 <br>